 If you’re visiting Etosha, you should definitely make the Okaukuejo Rest Camp one of your overnight stops.

-The camp at Okaukuejo is extra special because it has a floodlit waterhole where animals come to drink at night.
+The camp at Okaukuejo is extra special because it has a floodlit waterhole where animals come to drink, especially in the evenings.
 You can sit and watch whilst rhino, lions, elephants and antelope drink from the pool – often at the same time.

-This one of my favourite places to stay in Namibia and it truly is an unforgettable and unique experience, known to be one of the best game viewing locations all of Southern Africa, especially in the dry season, so don’t miss this!
+This one of my favourite places to stay in Namibia and it truly is an unforgettable and unique experience, known to be one of the best game viewing locations all of Southern Africa, especially in the dry season, so please add this to your Namibia itinerary!

 Get a Different Perspective at the Waterberg Plateau